Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Have a vision, trust yourself, break some rules, ignore the naysayers, don't be afraid to fail."
+> "Take time like the river that never grows stale.
+Keep going and steady.
+No hurry, no rush."
-> — **Arnold Schwarzenegger**
+> — **Rumi**

 ---